Hikma Pharmaceuticals (LON:HIK) Receives “Overweight” Rating from Barclays

-Hikma Pharmaceuticals (LON:HIK – Get Rating)‘s stock had its “overweight” rating reiterated by equities research analysts at Barclays in a note issued to investors on Tuesday, MarketBeat reports.
-They currently have a GBX 2,500 ($31.46) price target on the stock.
-Barclays‘s price target would suggest a potential upside of 48.10% from the stock’s previous close.
+Hikma Pharmaceuticals (LON:HIK – Get Rating)‘s stock had its “overweight” rating reiterated by Barclays in a research report issued to clients and investors on Wednesday, Digital Look reports.
+They presently have a GBX 2,500 ($31.63) price target on the stock.
+Barclays‘s price objective would suggest a potential upside of 46.97% from the company’s previous close.

-Separately, Morgan Stanley restated an “equal weight” rating on shares of Hikma Pharmaceuticals in a research report on Wednesday, May 11th.
-Three analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of GBX 2,535 ($31.90).
+Other analysts also recently issued research reports about the company.
+Morgan Stanley reissued an “equal weight” rating on shares of Hikma Pharmaceuticals in a report on Wednesday, May 11th.
+JPMorgan Chase & Co. lowered shares of Hikma Pharmaceuticals to a “neutral” rating and lowered their price target for the stock from GBX 2,900 ($36.69) to GBX 1,900 ($24.04) in a research report on Wednesday, May 25th.
+Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of GBX 2,444.29 ($30.92).

 About Hikma Pharmaceuticals (Get Rating)